elyra-ai/examples/pipelines/airflow_component_examples/spark_sql_operator/README.md

 - master
 - name

-This example uses the alpine Image.
 This example requires a Non Kerberos spark standalone deployment and the `spark_sql_default` connection in Airflow to be configured correctly to the standalone deployment.